cto-ai/events-orb-example/README.md

 # events-orb-example
 An example showing how to use the CTO.ai CircleCI Orb to use the Events API.
-This enables Workflow Metrics.
+This enables Workflow Insights.